NFL roundup: Titans leave Chiefs stunned

 They will head to New England or Pittsburgh next week.

-Derrick Henry had a career-high 156 yards rushing and another score for Tennessee (10-7), and a defense that was fileted by Alex Smith and the Chiefs (10-7) in the first half pitched a shutout in the second, dooming the Kansas City franchise to another humiliating postseason defeat.
+Derrick Henry had a career-high 156 yards rushing and another score for Tennessee, and a defense that was fileted by Alex Smith and the Chiefs in the first half pitched a shutout in the second, dooming the Kansas City franchise to another humiliating postseason defeat.

 The Chiefs haven’t won a home playoff game since January 1994.